Support the children of Iraq.

 Nationwide, the number of displaced people — half of them children — has risen to 3.3 million.

 Displaced Iraqi children risk separation from their parents, injury from improvised explosive devices, and exploitation and child trafficking.

-Now, more than half a million children and their families in Mosul will be at extreme risk as a military operation to retake the northern Iraqi city from ISIL gets under way.
+Now, more than half a million children and their families in Mosul will be at extreme risk as a military operation to retake the northern Iraqi city from ISIS gets under way.

 “Mosul’s children have already suffered immensely over the past two years.
-Many could be ... trapped between fighting lines or caught in the cross fire,” said Peter Hawkins, UNICEF Representative in Iraq.
+Many could be ... trapped between fighting lines or caught in the cross fire,” said UNICEF Iraq's Peter Hawkins.

-Mobile teams are on standby to care for the most critical cases of mental and physical trauma.
-Together with Iraq's Ministry of Health, UNICEF also has over 50 teams on standby to start a vaccination campaign against diseases like polio and measles.
+Mobile teams are ready to care for the most critical cases of mental and physical trauma and provide immunization against diseases like polio and measles.

-Across Iraq, UNICEF is providing essential services for children and families affected by conflict.
-These include rapid delivery of food and water, temporary schools, child protection and psychosocial support and healthcare (including polio and measles vaccinations).
+Across Iraq, UNICEF is providing essential services for affected children and families: The rapid delivery of food and water, temporary schools, child protection and psychosocial services and critical health care.